Services & Programs

 - A Movie Night and/or Saturday Family Fun Day is being planned.

-- Technology Training for parents (LTAP) provides FREE laptops for parents, following a ten week training course.
+- Technology Training for parents (LTAP) provides FREE laptops for parents, following a ten week training course on Monday evenings.

-- A Family Special Event is scheduled for May 2, 2013 at La Salle University (SAVE the DATE!) for workshops, vendors, giveaways, food, and special guests!
+- A Family Special Event is scheduled for the Spring at La Salle University with workshops, vendors, giveaways, food, and special guests!